Movie Theatre Business Model | How do Movie Theatres Make Money

 The journey of a movie starts with a story in the director's mind.
 Which is edited multiple times to get just about the perfect fit.
 Drafts and drafts and more drafts.
 Actors and actresses are auditioned for character roles, and a big crew is assembled to kick off the production.

 The model is also quite unchanged, visitors pay a fee for entering the hall.
-The hall has seats, lots of seats and the movie is shown through a projector to the front screen.
+The hall has seats, lots of seats, and the movie is shown through a projector on the front screen.
 The screen is big enough to be seen from around the theatre.

 This has been the business model of a cinema hall for a very long time.
 However, It is added with some tweaks, like refreshments and snacks.
 More or less this model is unchanged.